-A butter cake was the first kind of cake I baked.
+A Basic Butter Cake was the first kind of cake I baked.
 I was in elementary and I asked my mom permission to use her oven and the mixer, a prized possession.
 I was not tall enough so I remember looking up at the kitchen counter, touching the smooth, yellow formica top.
 I was excited beyond words.

 Up until then, most of the desserts that came out of our kitchen were the classic Filipino desserts – steamed custards, rice cakes, coconut delicacies or fruity sherbets.
 Baking was a luxury in our household back in the day.
 The oven was strictly for very special occasions.
 But my eagerness to learn was there, so my mom didn’t want to dissuade me.

 I couldn’t help but laugh at myself today, many years after the memory of that first venture into baking.
 But what was unforgettable though, was the creamy butter whiff in the wind, which was why I made sure to use pure Irish butter for this simple basic butter cake today.
-Have you ever baked with real butter?
-Or how about Irish butter?
-Seriously, I promise this is not a promo for Irish butter or any brand.
+Have you ever baked with real butter or premium Irish butter?
+Seriously, I promise this is not a promo for any brand.

-Anyway, once a year, at around St. Patrick’s day, this Asian turns Irish just like almost everyone.
+So, once a year, at around St. Patrick’s day, this Asian turns Irish just like almost everyone.
 Well, I put on something green, wish everyone that good old Irish blessing, have some homemade corned beef.
 Amidst all these, you know what’s the best part?
 An excuse to use Irish butter!
-The buttery flavor is so sweet, so real, so whole and absolutely so worth it !
+The buttery flavor is so sweet, so real, so whole and absolutely so worth it.
 And that luscious buttery scent?
-One never forgets!
+One never forgets.

-- butter (unsalted) - 3/4 cup, softened at room temperature
+- 3/4 cup unsalted butter softened at room temperature

 - Place oven racks in the middle of the oven.
 Preheat oven to 350 F degrees.
 Prepare pan by greasing and lining the bottom of an 8-inch round by 4-inch deep baking pan with parchment or wax paper.
 (Note: in some countries, it is also called baking paper).